-Dr Rachel Allan
+Dr Rachel M Allan

 Hello and welcome.
-I am a Chartered Counselling Psychologist, and qualified counsellor, with over ten years' experience as a therapist working with individuals and couples.
+I am a Chartered Counselling Psychologist, and qualified counsellor, with over twelve years' experience as a therapist working with individuals and couples.
 I am also a BPS RAPPS-listed supervisor, and provide supervision for Practitioner Psychologists, Trainee Psychologists and Counsellors.

 What to expect